 5) Because the American conception of Power Rangers is a kid’s brand, this is how so many fans remember it.
 The fictional world created to fit the age demographic of that brand is considered by many fans and parents to be tainted when you add all of these “adult” elements – profanity, nudity, sexual situations beyond innocuous “puppy love” scenarios, hefty helpings of blood & gore, extremely dark & gritty tone, the portrayal of the characters as having too many serious flaws – and that this constitutes a major departure from, and betrayal of, the world crafted by Saban from an aesthetic view.

-So to make a long story short, when Kahn’s video went viral, it became such a huge traffic sensation on YouTube (and elsewhere) that Saban quickly got wind of it, didn’t like what they saw (to say the least), and demanded that YouTube take it down for copyright violations.
+So to make a long story short, when Kahn’s video went viral, it became such a huge traffic sensation on YouTube (and elsewhere on social media) that Saban quickly got wind of it, didn’t like what they saw (to say the least), and demanded that YouTube take it down for copyright violations.
 The YouTube administration promptly did as instructed.
 Many fans applauded the action; others, however, cried foul due to the opinion that the video was not a legal infraction of any sort, and started an online campaign to have the video restored.
 Ultimately, a short time later YouTube did put the video back up (and it currently remains viral), with the caveat that Kahn added a big fat disclaimer screen at the start of the video to make it clear that his film is not affiliated with or authorized in any way by Saban Entertainment.

 Could you possibly imagine any of these sweet faces having a dark side?
 (That, btw, was a rhetorical question.)

 One of my respected colleagues in the field of authoring fantastic fiction happens to be one of those fans who disliked Kahn’s Power Rangers video and denounced it on his blog for pretty much all of the above reasons.
-Jason David Frank wasn’t happy with Kahn’s interpretation either, as he refers to himself as a “PG-13 guy” who wants to see the brand retained for a young audience.
+Jason David Frank wasn’t happy with Kahn’s interpretation either, as he refers to himself as a “PG-13 guy” who wants to see the brand reserved for a young audience.
 I want to make it clear that I respect both of these guys, and I do understand why they feel as they do even though I disagree.
 So by all means, listen to and consider what they have to say while extending the same courtesy to those who view matters to the contrary.

 Now let’s get to my personal opinion of the matter.
 I didn’t think the fan video was perfect by any means, but I did like the work and time that obviously went into it, and I did think this dark and grim interpretation of the concept was intriguing.
 In short, I didn’t love it, but I did like it.
 I also like the fact that fans can produce their own interpretations of an iconic series while working independently of the Big Guys, and take chances like this… i.e., chances that Saban themselves would be highly unlikely to even consider taking (for good reason or not?
 Again, I’ll let the readers decide for themselves).

 As is quite clear over the disparate reactions to this fan film by different segments of the fan base, with nothing close to unanimous, I think that what it ultimately comes down to is this: different fans must be expected to have a highly varying sense of aesthetics.
-What may be a cool idea for the concept to some fans may well an unforgivable blot on its iconic image for others.
+What may be a cool idea for the concept to some fans may well constitute an unforgivable blot on its iconic image for others.
 It’s never going to be possible to please everyone, especially when it comes to such experimental ideas like those often presented by the fan films.
 Saban certainly has been inconsistent with the degree of quality for each series making up the franchise as a whole, so one can readily question their own commitment to the brand.
-With this point made clear, I will take each of the 5 main criticisms of the video that I listed above and explain why I do not agree with them (scroll above to refresh your memory on what each of them entail!).
+With this point made clear, I will take each of the 5 main criticisms of the video that I listed above and explain why I do not agree with them (scroll above to refresh your memory on what each of them entail if you must!).

-Point #1: While many believe that Saban should have full control over the intellectual property that they own, there comes a problem if such control is considered to hold true in an absolute sense.
+Point #1: While many believe that Saban should have full control over the intellectual property they own, there comes a problem if such control is considered to hold true in an absolute sense.
 This is another instance of the business world of private ownership clashing with the democratic principle of freedom of ideas and expression, one of the many conflicts of interest in a system where capitalism and democracy attempt to mesh together (yup, another assault on capitalism!
 Go, me!).
 As a published author who is now working on novels and short stories featuring copyrighted characters of my own, I understand the reason why those who have created characters and a concept want to have control over how they make money off the official property; in many cases, our intellectual property is the very bread and butter on which we live.

 So while I understand that copyright has to prevent unauthorized hands from making a living off of someone else’s cash cow for the duration of the copyright’s legal life span, trying to give full control of how individual minds express the concept and characters outside of the business realm where profit is made over it is going too far.
 It crosses the line between the right to own an intellectual concept you created or purchased, and the freedom of others to express what that concept means to them outside the strict parameters set or intended by the copyright owner.

 Again, this is a classic example of what happens when business interests collide with that democratic ideal of freedom of speech and expression.
 In fact, John of Mr. Weenie Productions has accused Saban of being all too quick to block fans from saying much of anything about their product on YouTube that isn’t authorized by the company, as stated here and here.
-Is this where absolute control of intellectual property ultimately leads?
+Is this where absolute control of intellectual property by its owners ultimately leads?
 Pick your side carefully, people!